nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 5. Type your commands in the command box and press Enter to execute it.
 E.g., typing **`help`** and pressing Enter will open the help window.<br><br>

-6. To kickstart your journey, you can add a guest, _John Doe_, to GuestBook using the **`add`** command.
+6. To kickstart your journey, you can add a guest, _John Doe_, to GuestBook by using the **`add`** command.
-   * `add n/John Doe p/98765432 e/johnd@example.com rm/05-73 dr/13/09/22 - 15/09/22 ng/3 rq/Extra towels`: Adds a guest named _John Doe_ to GuestBook along with the necessary information such as his particulars.
+   * `add n/John Doe p/98765432 e/johnd@example.com rm/05-73 dr/13/09/22 - 15/09/22 ng/3 rq/Extra towels`: Adds a guest named _John Doe_ to GuestBook along with the necessary information, such as his particulars.
 <br><br>

 7. To find _John Doe_, you can use the **`find`** command, and search through **any of _John Doe's_ fields**, such as his `name` or `room`.
-The command below can help you find guests that match the keywords you entered.
+The command helps you find guests that match **any of the keywords** you entered.
 For example,
    * `find John Doe` : Finds all the guests who have at least one field containing _John_ or _Doe_ (case-insensitive).
      <br><br>

 8. To make changes to _John Doe_, you can use the **`edit`** command.
 This changes the guest's fields based on the new values you provide.
 The other values will remain unchanged. <br>
-For example, if _John Doe_ is the second guest in the list, and you want to change his room number to _05-55_, you can execute the following command.
+For example, assume _John Doe_ is the second guest in the list.
+If you want to change his room number to _05-55_, you can execute the following command.
     * `edit 2 rm/05-55`: Changes the `Room` of _John Doe_ to _05-55_ in GuestBook.
       <br><br>